LambdaLabsML/Llama-3.2-vision-study/README.md

 ### [Qualitative testing results](qualitative/report.md)
 **The Llama 11B** model demonstrated reliable accuracy on simpler tasks, such as object detection, counting, and color identification, often providing responses that were direct and to the point.
-However, compared to the larger Llama 90B and other models like GPT-4o and Llava variants, the 11B model lacked descriptive detail and contextual awareness, making it less effective in generating nuanced interpretations of images.
+However, compared to the larger Llama 90B and other models like GPT-4o and Llava variants, the 11B model tends to generate concise answers but lacks descriptive details and contextual awareness, making it less effective in generating nuanced interpretations of images.
 * **Accurate at basic object detection, counting, and OCR with concise responses.**
 * **Less effective at detailed scene understanding.**